aws-samples/monitor-hls-and-dash-streams-using-canary-monitor/README.md

 options:
-  -h, --help            show this help message and exit -t, --threads         use threads instead of processes -r REGION, --region REGION
+  -h, --help            show this help message and exit -t, --threads         use threads instead of processes -na, --no-aws         do not use AWS
-                        AWS region to use for publishing CloudWatch metrics, default: us-west-2 -nad, --no-auto-dashboards
+  -r REGION, --region REGION
-                        do not create CloudWatch dashboards automatically
+                        AWS region to use, default: us-west-2
 ```

 Users should use `ctrl+c` or `kill -2 PID` to stop the canary monitor where PID is the process number as logged on each line in the `logs/service.log` log file.